 - Add browned mushrooms to the soup pot, then rinse out the frying pan with about 1 cup water and add that to the pot.

 - Let the mixture of onions, celery, spices, stock, mushrooms, and ground turkey simmer about 30-45 minutes, until the soup has slightly reduced and the flavors are well blended.

 - While the soup simmers, make the zucchini noodles using your preferred method.
-(We used the Spiralizer on the medium blade, cutting a slit lengthwise halfway through the zucchini so the noodles would be in short pieces.
+(We used the Spiralizer (affiliate link) on the medium blade, cutting a slit lengthwise halfway through the zucchini so the noodles would be in short pieces.
 Then we used kitchen scissors to cut the noodles into shorter pieces.)

 - Taste again and add salt and fresh-ground black pepper as desired.
 (We didn’t need any salt.)

 - Use at least 2-3 cup of diced leftover turkey.